plewis/plewis.github.io/phylogenetics/lab-revbayes-two.md

 ## Copy the RevBayes executable to your _bin_ directory

-You copied the _rb132_ executable into your bin directory in the [previous lab](/revbayes1/), but if you need to do it again, here is how:
+You copied the _rb132_ executable into your bin directory in the [previous lab](/revbayes1/), but, as it turns out, **you need to do it again**:

-:large_blue_diamond: copy it to your own _bin_ directory:
+:large_blue_diamond: copy _rb132_ to your _bin_ directory (overwriting the version you copied last time):

     cd
     cp /scratch/pol02003/pol02003/rb132 ~/bin

+The reason for this is obscure, but let's just say it will save a lot of headaches if you use this new build of RevBayes, which plays nicely with the runtime libraries used by R.

 ## Load module needed

 :large_blue_diamond: The RevBayes executable file needs some runtime libraries that can be loaded using the module system.
 Since we will also be using R on the cluster, and since loading the R module also loads the runtime library needed by rb132, we can just go ahead and load the R module:

-    module load r/4.5.2
+    module load r/4.3.2

 :large_blue_diamond: You should now be able to type **rb132** to start the program: